zyrconlabs/cascadia-os/README.md

 - **Durable by design** — resumes from committed state after failure
 - **Human-controlled** — approval gates block risky actions until explicitly approved
 - **Local-first economics** — useful on local hardware, with cloud used only when it is worth it
+- **Cloud-optional** — runs locally first, with external models as a choice rather than a requirement

 ---